ReactionMechanismGenerator/ARC/docs/source/examples.rst

 default values than for non-composite methods (defined in settings.py).
 Yes, an independent frequencies calculation job is executed after a composite job just so that the Hamiltonian will be outputted.

+For detailed discussion on specifying job level of theory (e.g., including auxiliary basis sets and DFT dispersions), see see :ref:`Specify job level of theory`.

 The same example as above ran via the API (e.g., in `Jupyter notebooks`__) would look like the following::